 Jaime has experience working in public schools with children ages 3 to 14 with Autism, speech or language impairments, learning disabilities, ADD/ADHD, Down syndrome, and intellectual disabilities.
 Individual, group, and classroom based therapy was provided for articulation, syntax/grammar/semantics, pragmatic language, functional communication, and literacy strategies.
 She has implemented AAC (Augmentative Alternative Communication) devices such as, picture communication boards/strips and iPad communication applications.
 In addition to her experience in public schools, Jaime also completed a graduate level internship in a private practice where she serviced clients aged 6 months to 75 years old for feeding/swallowing disorders, voice disorders, and articulation disorders.

 Lauren Persico received her Master of Science degree in Speech-Language Pathology in 2014 from Southern CT State University.
-She holds both a Connecticut State License and a Certificate of Clinical Competency from the American Speech and Hearing Association (ASHA).
+She holds both a Connecticut State License and a Certificate of Clinical Competency from the American Speech and Hearing Association (ASHA) and is PROMPT trained.
 Since receiving her degree, she has worked full-time in a public-school setting supporting children and young adults using a multi-modal approach to functional communication including speech/language, simple sign language, and AAC (augmentative alternative communication) iPad communication apps such as LAMP and Proloquo2go; as well as individual and classroom-based therapy for articulation/phonology disorders, fluency, syntax/grammar, functional and pragmatic/social language (utilizing the Michelle Garcia Winner - Social Thinking curriculum).

 Come meet Lauren and see for yourself how she is able to infuse evidence-based practice into functional therapy all while keeping therapy fun and highly effective.